IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 token=2YotnFZFEjr1zCsicMWpAA
 ```

-##### 3.102.4.1.1 Trigger Events

-Resource Server wishes to evaluate the validity and contents of an access token.

-##### 3.102.4.1.2 Message Semantics

 The token being introspected may be opaque to the Resource Server.
 It may be formatted as JWT or SAML token, but custom formats are allowed.

 ##### 3.102.4.1.3 Expected Actions

-Upon receiving the introspect request, the Authorization Server must evaluate the Resource Server access to the introspect endpoint.
-In accordance with ITI-72, when access to the introspect endpoint is not allowed, the Authorization Server must return HTTP 401 (Not Authorized).
+Upon receiving the introspect request, the Authorization Server must evaluate the Resource Server's access to the introspect endpoint.
+If access is not allowed, the Authorization Server must return HTTP 401 (Not Authorized).

 The Authorization Server SHALL:
 * Validate the structure and authenticity of the token to be introspected
 * Validate the active state of the token (e.g. check expiry or revocation)
 * Evaluate configured access policies taking into account the authorization claims related to the token and the Resource Server identity
-* formulate and return a introspect response
+* formulate and return an introspect response

-The Authorization Server may respond differently to different Resource Servers making the same request.
+The Authorization Server may return different responses for the same inspected token.
 For instance, an Authorization Server may limit which scopes from a given token are returned for each Resource Server to prevent a Resource Server from learning more about the larger network than is necessary for its operation.

 The Authorization Server may include an expiry field (exp) in the introspect result.
 This expiry field value must be shorter or equal to the expiry time of the access token introspected.